mustansirmohsin515253/HelloAll-CMP73010/README.md

-# HelloAll-CMP73010
+# hello-worldprac
-My repository for my class
+Just testing!!

+Why am i doing this??
+I am doing this to show it to my class!!